 Because the proxy is running in your local network by default, communication to the proxy is un-authenticated.
 If you want to authenticate inbound traffic to the proxy, use the settings in this section.

-The Wavefront proxy must authenticate outbound traffic to the Wavefront service.
+The Wavefront proxy must authenticate outbound traffic to the Operations for Applications service.
 See Authenticate Incoming HTTP Requests at the Proxy for step-by-step instructions.

 Property | Purpose | Format and Example |